Reflow & Alignment

 - Whilst in the Find & Replace dialog box, click on the reflow line, align auto hyper-link

 - The the reflow & alignment controls are in the After Replacement: section of the dialog.
-Here you control how the new text is reflowed and if it's alignment.
+Here you control how the new text is reflowed and its alignment.

 - First choose the Reflow: value.
 There are three options: